KasparEtter/ef1p/pages/number-theory/number-theory.md

 with regard to the input $$n$$.
-Since halving a [binary number](/internet/#number-encoding) is the same as dropping its [least-significant bit](https://en.wikipedia.org/wiki/Bit_numbering#Bit_significance_and_indexing), one can also say that the running time is linear to the [bit length](https://en.wikipedia.org/wiki/Bit-length) of $$n$$.
+Since halving a [binary number](/internet/#number-encoding) is the same as dropping its [least-significant bit](https://en.wikipedia.org/wiki/Bit_numbering#Bit_significance_and_indexing), one can also say that the running time is linear in the [bit length](https://en.wikipedia.org/wiki/Bit-length) of $$n$$.
 In other words, if you double the length of a number (rather than its size), you just double the number of steps required.

-This algorithm has different names.
-When using [multiplicative notation](#notation), it is known as [exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) or square-and-multiply.
+When using the [multiplicative notation](#notation), this algorithm is known as [exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) or square-and-multiply.
-When using [additive notation](#notation), this becomes multiplication by doubling or double-and-add.
+When using the [additive notation](#notation), this becomes multiplication by doubling or double-and-add.
 The algorithm exploits the fact that the group operation is [associative](#group-axioms):
 Instead of evaluating the expression from left to right, the operations are grouped in such a way that as many intermediate results as possible can be reused.
 Reusing intermediate results instead of recomputing them is called [common subexpression elimination](https://en.wikipedia.org/wiki/Common_subexpression_elimination) in [compiler design](https://en.wikipedia.org/wiki/Compiler).
+It's also the core idea of [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).
 Let's look at [an example](https://en.wikipedia.org/wiki/Exponentiation_by_squaring#Basic_method):

 <div class="tabbed aligned" data-titles="Additive | Multiplicative | Both" data-default="Multiplicative">